-- Homeopathic remedies facilitate drainage of mucus relieving sinus congestion, reduces inflammation in the sinuses, relieve pain and pressure by clearing the infection.
+- Homeopathic remedies facilitate drainage of mucus relieving sinus congestion, reduce inflammation in the sinuses, relieve pain and pressure by clearing the infection.
 It also prevents the formation of scar tissue and avoids permanent damage to the tissues lining the nose and sinuses.

-- Homeopathic treatment helps in improving the immunity and vitality of the sinusitis patients preventing them from succumbing to repeated infections.
+- Homeopathic treatment helps in improving the immunity and vitality of the sinusitis patients, preventing them from succumbing to repeated infections.
 Over the period of time attacks of sinusitis lessen down and a patient is much relieved of the complaints.

 - The patient when under an able homeopath continues the treatment religiously he or she is completely cured of the complaints and is saved from the side effects of strong antibiotics and the trauma of surgery.